planetfederal/spatialconnect-ios-sdk/README.md

 # SpatialConnect iOS Library
-Version 0.5
+Version 0.7

 # Overview

 SpatialConnect is a collection of libraries that makes it easier for developers to write apps that connect to multiple spatial data stores online and offline.
 It leverages [Github's ReactiveCocoa](http://github.com/reactivecocoa/reactivecocoa/) for communicating with the data stores using a common API across [iOS](https://github.com/boundlessgeo/spatialconnect-ios-sdk), [Android](https://github.com/boundlessgeo/spatialconnect-android-sdk), and [Javascript](https://github.com/boundlessgeo/spatialconnect-js) runtimes.

 This library provides native APIs for iOS as well as a Javascript bridge to communicate to the native API from mobile browsers.
 The SpatialConnect iOS SDK is packaged as a library and can be imported as a dependency to your iOS app.

 ## Core Concepts
 All services and data stores in SpatialConnect provide an API that returns an [Observable](http://reactivex.io/documentation/observable.html) that emits data or events for subscribers to consume.

 ### Services and the ServiceManager
 SpatialConnect consists of a collection of services which each handle specific functionality.
-For instance, the `SCDataService` handles reads and writes to data stores while the `SCSensorService` handles subscribing to and reciving GPS updates.
-All services are managed by the `SCServiceManager` which is responsible for loading a configuration file that will initialize the services and data stores.
+For instance, the `SCDataService` handles reads and writes to data stores while the `SCSensorService` handles subscribing to and receiving GPS updates.

+Currently there are 5 services:
+- SCDataService
+- SCConfigService
+- SCSensorService
+- SCAuthService
+- SCBackendService

-Currently there are 3 services, the `SCDataService`, the `SCNetworkService`, and the `SCSensorService`.
-The `SCServiceManager` is responsible for managing the service lifecycle (registering them, starting/stopping them, etc).
-When you create an instance of the `SCServiceManager`, it will enable all the services and read the configuration file to determine what to do next.
+The main `SpatialConnect` instance is responsible for managing the service lifecycle (registering them, starting/stopping them, etc).
+When you call `startAllServices`, it will enable all the services and read the configuration file to determine what to do next.
 If data stores are defined, it will attempt to register each store with the `SCDataService`.

 ### Store Lifecycle

 In the SCDataService there is an NSDictionary named 'supportedStores'.
 The this will contain a Class distinguished by key TYPE.VERSION (i.e. geojson.1).
 These can be added to the data service after SpatialConnect has been instantiated.
 When SCDataService starts, it will instantiate the appropriate version and type stored in the 'supportedStores' dictionary.

 ### Web Bundles